nnennandukwe/python-mcp-agent-workshop/lessons/04-technical-overview.md

-# Chapter 4: MCP-Qodo Integration - Detailed Technical Walkthrough
+# Chapter 4: MCP-Qodo Integration

 ## Learning Objectives
 By the end of this chapter, participants will understand: